RoboCupAtHomeJP/Rule2019/gpsr_en.md

 There are some original additional rules for the Japan Open as follows.

 ## Command Generation
-- Team leader chooses the command category
+- Team leader chooses the command category.
-- A TC generates a command by the command generator
+- A TC generates a command by the command generator.
 - If the robot can't understand the command, the team can choose the options below:
-    - Give the command again by a TC or a custom operator
+    - Give the command again by a TC or a custom operator.
-    - Use the Continue Rule
+    - Use the Continue Rule.
 - You can change to the custom operator at any time.
 - Each command is allowed to give to the robot three times.
 - The pre-defined questions are not used.